The Florida Bar

 An adoption establishes a legal parent-child relationship between the adoptee and the adoptive parents.
 This legal relationship is identical to the legal biological parent-child relationship.
 Florida’s current adoption law balances the interests of all parties — the birth parents, the adoptee, and the adoptive parents.

 A successful adoption is a joyful moment for all the parties involved.
 Any individual or couple considering adoption should be aware some adoptions develop complications, and they should fully educate themselves in advance about the potential problems and pitfalls.
 The importance of hiring competent and experienced adoption professionals is essential.
+In all but close relative and stepparent adoptions, an Adoption Entity must handle the placement.
+Under Florida law, only the following can function as Adoption Entities: The Department of Children and Families, a Florida licensed attorney/intermediary, a child placing agency licensed in Florida, and a child caring agency licensed in Florida.

-Four types of adoptions exist in Florida: entity adoption (an agency or intermediary-facilitated adoption), stepparent adoption, relative adoption, and adult adoption.
+Four types of adoptions exist in Florida: entity adoption (an agency or attorney/intermediary-facilitated adoption), stepparent adoption, relative adoption, and adult adoption.
 Each type of adoption has a unique procedure, and there are considerable duties that must be performed in adoption entity adoptions. s.
 63.039.

 A legal father’s consent to an adoption is always required unless excused by the court for abuse, neglect, abandonment or one of the other factors outlined in 63.089.
-A legal father is a man who was married to the mother at the time of conception or birth, who has adopted the child, has been adjudicated at the father of the child before the petition for termination of parental rights is filed, or is listed on the child’s birth certificate before the petition for termination of parental rights is filed.
+A legal father is a man who was married to the mother at the time of conception or birth, has adopted the child, has been adjudicated at the father of the child before the petition for termination of parental rights is filed, or is listed on the child’s birth certificate before the petition for termination of parental rights is filed.

 After a court issues a judgment terminating the biological parent-child relationship, the time frame for completing the adoption differs.
 In the case of an entity adoption, the adoptive parents are not eligible to finalize their adoption until 30 days after the judgment terminating parental rights or 90 days after placement of the child in their home, whichever event occurs later.
 Good cause may be shown for shortening these time periods.
-In the stepparent, close relative and adult adoption, the adoptive parents are eligible to immediately finalize their adoption.
-Additionally, in stepparent and close relative adoptions, the adopting parent has the option of proceeding in a unified legal process in which the order finalizing the adoption also simultaneously terminates parental rights.
+In the stepparent, close relative and adult adoptions, the adoptive parents do not have these time restrictions Additionally, in stepparent and close relative adoptions, the adopting parent has the option of proceeding in a

 The adoption process is complicated; thus, it is very important to consult an attorney when contemplating any type of adoption.

 If you believe you need legal advice, call your attorney.
-If you do not have an attorney, call The Florida Bar Lawyer Referral Service at (800) 342-8011, or the local lawyer referral service or legal aid office, or visit the website for the Academy of Adoption and Assisted Reproduction Attorneys.
+If you do not have an attorney, call The Florida Bar Lawyer Referral Service at 800-342-8011, or the local lawyer referral service or legal aid office, or visit the website for the Academy of Adoption and Assisted Reproduction Attorneys.

 (back to top)